craigbrinkerhoff/2019_GeoClass/scripts/README.md

 <br><br>
 Scripts used to run analysis.

-Jupyter notebook runs classification framework
+  1) Jupyter notebook runs classification framework on training data

-R scripts run BAM on testing data and returns performance metrics
+  2) R scripts run BAM on testing data and return performance metrics and plots

 new BAM model is written in Stan and titled 'Master.stan'